Performance

 (B. M. University of Washington; Bassoon Performance, magna cum lauda; M. A. University of Washington, Music Theory; Ph.D.
 University of Washington, Music Theory)

-Terry Ewell is Chairperson of the Department of Music and bassoon professor at Towson University.
-In his 25 years as a professional musician he has received recognition as a performer, teacher, scholar, and administrator.
+Terry Ewell is former Chairperson of the Department of Music and bassoon professor at Towson University.
+In his 30 plus years as a professional musician he has received recognition as a performer, teacher, scholar, and administrator.

 For seven years he served as Principal Bassoon of the Hong Kong Philharmonic under music director Kenneth Schermerhorn and visiting directors Gerard Schwartz, Kenneth Jean, Maxim Shostakovich, and Jahja Ling.
 Later he was Principal Bassoon of the Wheeling Symphony and Acting Principal Bassoon of the West Virginia Symphony.
 He has performed with the Pittsburgh Symphony Orchestra, the Baltimore Symphony Orchestra, and the Baltimore Chamber Orchestra.
 As a soloist he has performed with the Seattle Symphony Orchestra, the Hong Kong Philharmonic, the IDRS 2004 Conference Orchestra (Melbourne, Australia), and with several regional orchestras in the state of Washington.
 His performances as a chamber musician have been heard in Germany, Hong Kong, and throughout the United States.
 He has recorded for Musical Heritage Society, Hong Kong Records, Pickwick Records, Cambria Records, and Naxos.